myfamilyorg/libfam/docs/czip.md

 } HuffmanLookup;
 ```

-This allows us to calculate these values once, when we build the lookup table and use them for our entire block.

-# What's not implemented
+# Multi-threading

-While some implementations use multi-threading, we have not implemented multi-threading in the core library.
-This is something that could be implemented, but currently we expect to implement multi-threading in our upcoming database implementation and thus building it directly into the core compression library would be redundant.
-However, the core compression/decompression functions are highly conducive to performance improvements from multi-threading.
-That's because the blocks are completely self contained.
-Since compress_block/decompress_block only support up to 256kb blocks, that means a file that's several megabytes or larger could be parallelized by chunking the file into 256kb blocks and compressing/decompressing in parallel.
-That's something that could be done, but for now we are deferring this in favor of simplicity and our priorities of the database implementation.
+While czip's core compression and decompression functions are designed for high parallelization, multithreading has not been implemented in the core library.
+This decision was made to keep the implementation simple and prioritize development of the upcoming database implementation.
+Files can be parallelized by an application that chunks the data into 256KB blocks and processes them concurrently.